WordPress Widgets Explained

 2. A contact support button, and

-3. Click to call sales buttons from a widgetized plugin …
+3. Click to call sales buttons from a widgetized WordPress plugin …

 Widgets control how certain features on your site appear

-(Widgets control how certain features on your site display)
+(Widgets control the order certain features display on your site)

-Looking inside the example site’s Widget area, you would see that these features display on the site in the same order as they have been arranged in the active widget area …
+If we were to peek inside this site’s Widget area, you would see that these features display on the site in the same order as their corresponding widgets were arranged in the active widget bar …

-Let’s now change the order the above widgets in the Main Sidebar Widget Area by dragging & dropping elements in the widget area …
+If we change the above widgets in the Sidebar Widget Area using drag & drop …

 Drag & drop to rearrange widgets in your widget area